 Entrances to fire stations, hospitals, and clinics

-Entry and exit points to establishments that are used for emergency purposes such as fire stations, hospitals, and clinics should not be blocked at any given time for obvious reasons.
+Entry and exit points leading into establishments that are used for emergency purposes such as fire stations, hospitals, and clinics should not be blocked at any given time for obvious reasons.
 Moreover, it should be clear from parked vehicles within 6 meters, as stated in the MMDA’s towing guidelines.

 Intersections and curved roads